The Shafarevich conjecture for hypersurfaces in abelian varieties: Introduction

 Condition \ref{condition_a'} comes from two ingredients.
 First, the semilinearity of Frobenius gives an upper bound on its centralizer (Lemma \ref{semilinear_dim}).
 Second, the possible subrepresentations of a global Galois representation are constrained by purity (Lemma \ref{balanced}), which restricts the structure of \emph{local} Galois representations coming from \emph{global} $\rho$ having a given semisimplification.
 It is this latter result that requires us to work over $\mathbb{Q}$ (or at least a number field that has no CM subfield).
 As mentioned above, we can always pass to this situation by restriction of scalars.

+We introduce ``$H^0$-algebras'' (\S \ref{H0_subsection}) to package the cohomological data that arise in this situation.
+The Hodge--Deligne system $\mathsf{V}$ will have the structure of module over a certain algebra object $\mathsf{E}$ in the category of Hodge--Deligne systems; this module structure allows us to keep track of the Galois actions on embeddings of the field $K$, isomorphism classes of local systems $\mathsf{L}$, and on the coefficient field of the local system, in a uniform and convenient way.

 Condition \ref{condition_b} is a question about the monodromy of the variation of Hodge structure given by $\mathsf{V}$.
 As mentioned above, we only need a very weak lower bound on the Zariski closure of the monodromy group.
-We will show that this group is strongly $c$-balanced (Definition \ref{cbalanced_dff}; see Corollary \ref{torsion_char} and Lemma \ref{cbalanced_monodromy} for precise statements).
-The technical difficulty in Corollary \ref{torsion_char} is that it applies uniformly to any family of hypersurfaces in an abelian variety; this will allow us to apply Noetherian induction to smaller and smaller subvarieties of $X$.
+We call the relevant condition ``strongly $c$-balanced" (Definition \ref{cbalanced_dff}; see Corollary \ref{torsion_char} and Lemma \ref{cbalanced_monodromy} for precise statements).
+It depends on a parameter $c$ which must be taken sufficiently large.
+The technical difficulty in Corollary \ref{torsion_char} is that it applies uniformly to any family of hypersurfaces in an abelian variety, as is required to prove finiteness.

 It is now crucial that, in our case, $Y$ is a subvariety of $A \times X$, with the map $f$ the restriction of the projection map $A \times X$ to $X$.
 The abelian variety $A$ has many rank-one local systems $\mathsf{L}$, each of which we can pull back to $Y$, push forward to $X$, and apply this machinery to.
 These local systems are associated to characters of the fundamental group $\pi_1(A)$.